maxshaps/Ryuenforcement-Learning/README.md

 ## Setting up
 1. **Make sure you have python 3.7.x**
-2. Clone the repo and go to the directory in which it is cloned
+2. Clone the repo with `git clone https://github.com/maxshaps/Ryuenforcement-Learning.git`
+3. Go to the directory in which it was cloned
-2. Type `pip install -r requirements.txt'
+4. Type `pip install -r requirements.txt`
-3. Type `python -m retro.import roms`
+5. Type `python -m retro.import roms`